allegro/allegro.tech/_posts/2015-03-30-is-overmocking-bad.md

 }
 ```

-And the last one example.
-This is an example of operations on a repository and a [REST](http://en.wikipedia.org/wiki/Representational_state_transfer) client together.
+And the last example.
+This is an example of both operations on a repository and a [REST](http://en.wikipedia.org/wiki/Representational_state_transfer) client.
 We put an address in
  the repository, then remove it using a [REST](http://en.wikipedia.org/wiki/Representational_state_transfer) client.

 ```groovy